 Galleria degli Uffizi (Florence)

-The MuseoCity association, together with Google Arts&Culture has introduced a new way of visiting the precious museum in Florence and its sections thanks to a selection of high-resolution images of the featured works, which include masterpieces by great Italian masters such as Giotto, Simone Martini, Piero della Francesca, Beato Angelico, Filippo Lippi, Botticelli, Mantegna, Correggio, Leonardo, Raffaello and Michelangelo.
+Google Arts&Culture, the innovative online platform by Google dedicated to the most important collections and artworks, has introduced a new way of visiting the precious museum in Florence and its sections thanks to a selection of high-resolution images of the featured works, which include masterpieces by great Italian masters such as Giotto, Simone Martini, Piero della Francesca, Beato Angelico, Filippo Lippi, Botticelli, Mantegna, Correggio, Leonardo, Raffaello and Michelangelo.
 Moreover, the brand-new IperVisioni (HyperVisions) section on the official website (see below) allows guests to enjoy special ad hoc exhibitions creating a dialogue between art from the past and the various cultures of the world.

 Musei Vaticani - The Vatican Museums (Rome)